-Then The program contractor is not responsible for collecting the customer's SOC for that month.
-Each program contractor is entitled to a portion of the monthly SOC based on the number of days the customer is enrolled with that program contractor.
-The program contractor with whom the customer is first enrolled during the month

-is responsible for collecting the SOC,

-figuring each program contractor's share,

-and transferring the prorated SOC amount

-to the receiving program contractor.
+If the customer Then Is eligible, but not enrolled during a month The program contractor is not responsible for collecting the customer's SOC for that month.
+Changes program contractors during the month Each program contractor is entitled to a portion of the monthly SOC based on the number of days the customer is enrolled with that program contractor.
+The program contractor with whom the customer is first enrolled during the month is responsible for collecting the SOC, figuring each program contractor's share, and transferring the prorated SOC amount to the receiving program contractor.